lsennn/Deus-ex-machina/README.md

 ## Visuals

-**Dialogue Color** defines a color for each character and is enabled by default. **Visual Storytelling** creates HTML and CSS elements that help tell the story instead of just being fluff.
+**Dialogue Color** defines a color for each character and is enabled by default. **Visual Storytelling** creates HTML and CSS elements that help tell the story instead of just being fluff. **Expressive Dialogue:** adds CSS-animated dialogue tags according to characters' emotional states and actions.
+It also changes text capitalization, and font brightness, alongside other effects.
+It only activates for certain dialogue lines, not all of them.
+Some models, like GLM 5.3, use the tags frequently, while others rarely do.

 ## Formatting